 Collect your rainwater

-If you don’t have a house to collect water off of (like at an allotment), place a garbage can on cinder blocks, flip the lid upside down and drill holes in it to collect rainwater.
+If you garden in an area without a home to collect water from (like an allotment or garden plot), place a garbage can on cinder blocks, flip the lid upside down and drill holes in it to collect rainwater.
 Bonus points if you can find a can used – vs buying new.

 If you’re enjoying this content, get more just like it straight to your inbox!